Student Conduct: Mission, Values, and Learning Goals

 The Office of Student Conduct and Community Standards (OSC) supports the maintenance of a safe, accountable, and inclusive community.
 OSC is committed to the development of individual students and the education of members of New York University on the rights and responsibilities of communal membership.

-OSC resolves situations in which a student’s behavioral choices may be negatively impacting themselves or others utilizing a range of responses, from informal guidance to formal adjudication.
-The office determines the best approach while also ensuring fundamental fairness in all circumstances.
+OSC resolves situations in which a student’s behavioral choices may be negatively impacting themselves or others utilizing a range of responses, through a restorative framework.
+The Office assists community members in resolving conflicts and misunderstandings through guidance, coaching, and other forms of resolution.
+The Office determines the best approach while also ensuring fundamental fairness in all circumstances.
 In doing so, the office works collaboratively with students, faculty, administration and other community partners to promote student success.

 Accountability: As members of the NYU community, students are expected to uphold their responsibilities to maintain a safe and productive campus community, which includes adherence to NYU policies.
 When these policies are violated, students will be held accountable and are expected to recognize how their actions and decisions affect the larger community.

 Learning: The student conduct process is at its core educational.
 We recognize that students will make mistakes and poor decisions.
 Oftentimes, these missteps are opportunities for growth and development.
-We assist students in learning through reflective and educational sanctions that strive to refocus students’ priorities and help them develop strategies for personal wellness and future decision making.
+We assist students in learning through reflective and educational sanctions that strive to refocus students’ priorities, attempting to repair or restore any harm they have caused, and developing strategies for personal wellbeing and future decision making.

 Fairness: The Office of Student Conduct strives to run a conduct process with integrity, honesty, compassion, and respect.
 The process is designed to be consistent yet adaptable in order to balance the unique needs of individual students with the needs of the NYU community.
 As part of this process, students can expect to be given the opportunity to share their perspectives without prejudice, to receive communication that is clear, transparent, and thorough, and to have their cases resolved efficiently and competently.